bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:16 AM CT, April 16</p>
+<p class="updated_time"> Latest data: 08:38 AM CT, April 16</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 78°, which is 1° **warmer** than yesterday.
+Today's high is 78°, which is 2° **warmer** than yesterday.
 Tomorrow is expected to be 5° **warmer** than today.

 Currently:

-- 62°
+- 61°
-- Mostly Cloudy
+- Breezy and Mostly Cloudy
-- 94% humidity
+- 92% humidity
-- 13 mph wind
+- 11 mph wind
-- 73% cloud cover
+- 67% cloud cover
 - 38 AQI 🟩
 - 0.33 inches of rain in the past 24 hours
 - 0.47 inches of rain expected in the next 48 hours